wrench-project/understanding_hadoop/resources/top_level_overview.markdown

 the maps in the job.
 Incremented every time the collect() method is called on the map's OutputCollector.

-#### Point 5: Preparing for a reduce task
+#### Point 5 & 6: Preparing for a reduce task

 MapReduce has the guarantee that the input to every reducer is sorted by key.
 As mentioned in _point 3 & 4_, the system sorts and merges the disjoint spill files of individual map tasks and then transfers the map outputs to the reducers.
 The process where map outputs are fetched by reduce tasks in known as the _shuffle_.
-In other contexts, the shuffle can be taken as the entire process from maps producing output, to reducers consuming input.
+In _Hadoop the Definitive Guide_, the shuffle is portrayed as the entire process from maps producing output, to reducers consuming input.
 For our purposes, it helps to distinguish the shuffle phase as a discrete step.

-An __Event Fetcher__ fetches map task completion events over a network, and then adds them to the fetch queue to be consumed by the fetchers themselves.
+An __Event Fetcher__ fetches map task completion events over the network, and then adds them to the fetch queue to be consumed by the fetchers themselves.
 These fetchers are run in separate threads, configurable in `mapred.reduce.parallel.copies`, which defaults to five.
 The fetchers store the map outputs in memory with its own configurable memory buffer.

-With Memory-To-Memory enabled, when the amount of map tasks reaches a configurable threshold, in-memory merge is initiated.
+With Memory-To-Memory enabled, when the number of map task output files reaches a configurable threshold, in-memory merge is initiated.
 The outputs of the `MemoryToMemory` merge are stored in memory, when the memory buffer storing these outputs reaches a certain percentage, the `InMemory` merger is invoked.
-The `OnDisk` merger is triggered each time the number of files increases  by `2 * mapreduce.task.io.sorter - 1`, but it does not merger more than `mapreduce.task.io.sort.factor` files.
+The `OnDisk` merge is triggered each time the number of files increases  by `2 * mapreduce.task.io.sorter - 1`, but it does not merger more than `mapreduce.task.io.sort.factor` files.